For Arabic, Chinese, Hindi & Japanese Speakers

 Your Personal English Timeline

-Calculate realistic timeframes based on your weekly study commitment and native language background.
+Calculate realistic timeframes based on your weekly study commitment.
+These estimates are calibrated for learners from Arabic, Chinese, Hindi, and Japanese backgrounds.

 How much time can you commit weekly?